Harish-M-5/devops-command-centre-UI/README.md

 - Team Collaboration Features
 - SaaS Deployment

-Users will be able to connect their own GitHub, Docker, Kubernetes, Terraform, and AWS accounts directly into the platform.
+Users will be able to connect their own GitHub, Docker, Kubernetes, Terraform and AWS accounts directly into the platform

 ---